Crm HygieneData RefreshRevenue Operations

 It is different from basic cleaning.

 Cleaning fixes formatting, consistency, and duplicates.
 Refreshing deals with age and change.
 A record can be perfectly clean and still be out of date.
+(If you have not run a baseline cleanup yet, start with the CRM data hygiene checklist.)

 For example: